LeaDalibard/angular-workshop/README.md

   }
 ```

-7. Congrats you are done with the requirements, go add styling and extra useful functionnality to you app !
+7. Congrats you are done with the requirements, go add styling and extra useful functionnalities to you app !

 ### Nice to Have: